mm-adt/mm-adt.github.io/rationale.md

 ---

 Open source software developers are a fortunate group of people.
-Their minds are logically trained, their offerings to the world are tangibly felt, and their motivations purely their own.
-The open source model proposed by mm-ADT offers world-class developers a more honest and natural economic experience, respectful of the developer's ultimate desire: the carefree execution of their talent.
+Their minds have a logical orientation, their offerings to the world are tangibly felt, and their drive is self-motivated.
+The open source model proposed by mm-ADT offers world-class developers an economic experience that is more natural, sustainable, and aimed at satisfying the developer's ultimate desire: the carefree execution of their talent.

 ### The Plight of the Open Source Developer